National Youth Authority inaugurates Youth Parliament for North East Region | Ghana News Agency

 By Solomon Gumah

-Walewale (NE/R), June 10, GNA – The North East Regional Youth Parliament of the National Youth Authority (NYA) has been inaugurated at Walewale with a call on the youth to eschew social vices and channel their youthful exuberance into meaningful ventures for national development.
+Walewale (NE/R), June 11, GNA – The North East Regional Youth Parliament of the National Youth Authority (NYA) has been inaugurated at Walewale, with a call on the youth to eschew social vices and channel their exuberance into meaningful ventures for national development.

-The Youth Parliament is an initiative enshrined in the 2010 National Youth Policy, and aimed at providing the youth with an official platform where they can learn how to express their views, give constructive criticisms, and ultimately participate effectively in the decision-making processes on various development issues at the local level.
+Mr Mumuni Sulemana, the NYA Director for Northern, North East and the Savannah Regions, at the inauguration, said the role of young people in accelerating national development remained critical and could not be compromised.

-Mr. Mumuni Sulemana, NYA Director for Northern, North East and the Savannah Regions, addressing the youth during the inauguration ceremony at Walewale, said the role of young people in accelerating national development remained critical and could not be compromised.
+He stressed that the future development of the nation largely hinged on the youth, hence the need for young people to be holistically guided and guarded to refrain from tendencies that could trigger violence, disturb national peace, social cohesion, and subsequently retard development.

-He indicated that the future development of the nation largely hinged on the youth, hence the need for young people to be holistically guided and guarded to refrain from tendencies that could trigger violence, disturb national peace, social cohesion, and subsequently retarded development.
+The Youth Parliament is an initiative enshrined in the 2010 National Youth Policy, and aimed at providing them with an official platform where they can learn how to express their views, give constructive criticisms, and ultimately participate effectively in the decision-making processes on various development issues at the local level.

-Mr. Harrison Yevu, Officer at the Narcotics Control Commission, North East Regional office, sensitised the youth on the harmful effects of drugs abuse enumerating its psychological impact on their education and overall well-being.
+Mr Harrison Yevu, the Officer at the Narcotics Control Commission, North East Regional office, sensitised the youth on the harmful effects of drugs abuse enumerating its psychological impact on their education and overall well-being.

-He expressed worry over the surging prevalence of mental health issues among the youth in the country and called on parents and other stakeholders in the communities to support government’s efforts at minimising the abuse of drugs among the youth.
+He expressed worry over the surging prevalence of mental health issues among the youth and called on parents and other stakeholders in the communities to support government’s efforts at minimising the abuse of drugs among the youth.

 The leadership of the inaugurated Youth Parliament included Abubakari Moari Khasifatu as Speaker, Iddrisu Abdul – Samed, Deputy Speaker, Sumani Sahiddle Kawnaini as Majority Leader, Abdulai Zainab, Deputy Majority Leader, Sumani Tijani Issah as Minority Leader, Baba Salamatu, Deputy Minority Leader, Fuseini Munawara, Majority Chief Whip and Alhassan Arimiyaw as the Minority Chief Whip.

-Both the Majority and Minority expressed their frustration over the increasing rate of drug abuse cases being recorded among the youth, citing issues of poor parental care, poverty, unemployment and the inability of government to fully implement policies and programmes that facilitated their safety and well-being.
+Both the majority and the minority expressed their frustration over the increasing rate of drugs abuse cases being recorded among the youth, citing issues of poor parental care, poverty, unemployment, and the inability of government to fully implement policies and programmes that facilitated their safety and well-being.

 They called for more investments in the skills development of the youth to enable them create jobs and other business opportunities to reduce the number of young people involved in abusing drugs.